MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/disconnecting-and-reconnecting-the-recordset.md

 mtps_version: v=office.15
 ---

-# Disconnecting and Reconnecting the Recordset
+# Disconnecting and reconnecting the Recordset

 **Applies to**: Access 2013, Office 2013